bu-528-sp19/Deduplicating-Cloud-functions/Sample.md

   * Optimize de-duplication data structure and indexing
   * Perform data and event de-duplication to avoid redundant execution of stateless functions

-The vision section describes the final desired state of the project once the project is complete.
-It also specifies the key goals of the project.
-This section provides a context for decision-making.
-A shared vision among all team members can help ensuring that the solution meets the intended goals.
-A solid vision clarifies perspective and facilitates decision-making.

 ## 2. Users/Personas Of The Project: